 - First, no new proposals can be included in the final bill that were not present in the two versions intended to be reconciled.
 The committee’s available language is limited to only previously voted upon measures.

 - Second, the final product of the conference committee is the conference report.
 The conference report includes two things: the final language of the bill, expressed as amendments to the most recently passed legislation (in this case the Senate Farm Bill), and the joint explanatory statement.
 The joint explanatory statement can be a tool for policy because it is officially part of the legislative record.
 The joint explanatory statement is not voted upon and therefore can have more detailed information, which can be original language.
-Additionally, agencies often use the joint explanatory statement to know how to interpret legislative provisions.
+Additionally, agencies often use the joint explanatory statement to know how to interpret and execute legislative provisions.

 - And finally, in conference, one person does not mean one vote.
 These are negotiations, not a voted upon resolution.
 This means that the house does not become more powerful simply because it has over 6 times the representation in the conference room.